Our vision for the St John’s Curriculum:

-The St John’s ‘Children’s Curriculum’ is a thematic curriculum underpinned by a rigourous approach to the teaching and learning of the core skills – reading, writing and mathematics.
+The St John’s ‘Children’s Curriculum’ is a thematic curriculum underpinned by a rigorous approach to the teaching and learning of the core skills – reading, writing and mathematics.
 Priority is placed on ensuring that these skills are taught progressively throughout the school with clear, whole school expectations and approaches.
 Reading, writing and mathematics are taught daily to every child at St John’s.

+Our curriculum ensures we meet all of the statutory requirements of the National Curriculum (2014).
 However this has been enhanced and agreed by the staff of St John’s to ensure that the content is best matched to the needs of our children.

 What is a “Thematic Curriculum”?

-The St John’s ‘Children’s Curriculum’ aims to…
+The St John’s ‘Children’s Curriculum’ aims to develop learners who: